kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Embeddings vs. Keywords

-Keyword search looks for exact words.
+Keyword search looks for exact words
-Embedding search looks for meaning.
+Embedding search looks for meaning
 That's why "AI regulation" also finds "machine learning law."

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.